tencentyun/intlcloud-documents/product/存储/日志服务/API文档/请求签名_intl.md

 </table>

->!For q-sign-time and q-key-time, the end time must be later than the start time.
+>For q-sign-time and q-key-time, the end time must be later than the start time.
 Otherwise, the signature expires immediately.

 ### Signature Calculation